morpho-matters/morpho/README.md

 The export process is a lot simpler than the last time around.
 What follows are the steps I took using pyinstaller (which can be obtained via the command "pip3 install pyinstaller").

-First, ensure that exportMode is set to True at the top of gui.py.
-This tells the program to call an external executable when playing animations and not call the script Morpho.py thru Python itself.

 Depending on your platform, run the following pyinstaller commands:

 - pyinstaller --windowed Morpho.py (on Windows)